-An added benefit is that in 2020, companies that use creative sales titles are often going to be perceived to be more progressive and forward thinking than their more traditional peers.
-It can be a low-cost way to both showcase your business values and your unique workplace culture.
+An added benefit is that in 2023, companies that use creative sales job titles will often be perceived to be more progressive and forward-thinking than their more traditional peers.
+It can be a low-cost way to showcase your business values and workplace culture.

-Just remember, you don’t want to appear unprofessional, especially depending on your particular vertical.
-Ultimately these titles matter more to your audience than anyone else.
+Remember, you don’t want to appear unprofessional, especially depending on your particular vertical.
+Ultimately these sales job titles matter more to your audience than anyone else.

-To help you get your creative juices flowing, here are 10 creative options you might want to use, or simply check out for inspiration!
+To help you get your creative juices flowing, here are 10 creative options you might want to use or check out for inspiration!

-I’ll include a description and more traditional alternative for each, to make browsing quick and painless.
+I’ll include a description and a more traditional alternative for each to make browsing quick and painless.

 A Sales Associate’s job is pretty simple: selling products and services!

-Locating products, running inventory, and operating cash registers are some responsibilities a Sales Associate upholds.
+A Sales Associate’s responsibilities include locating products, running inventory, and operating cash registers.
 Because they provide menial assistance to customers, they make the lives of those they help easier.

 What’s a typical day look like?
 The standard to-do list for a sales associate looks like something like the following: